bbkingisking/krdict-rs/README.md

 }
 ```

-`krdict view --query 사과1` (example/multimedia lists trimmed for brevity -- a real entry can have several of each):
+`krdict view --query 사과1` (example/multimedia lists trimmed for brevity, a real entry can have several of each):

 ```json
 {